Acme, Pennsylvania: Bear Rocks

-On November 7, 1965, Pittsburgh real-estate developer Scott Hamilton advertised Bear Rocks, a new "Mountain Ski Area", in the (now-defunct) Pittsburgh Press newspaper.
+On November 7, 1965, Pittsburgh real-estate developer Scott Hamilton advertised Bear Rocks, a new "Mountain Ski Area", in the Pittsburgh Press newspaper.
 The development in a section of forest originally known as Southerwood, along the western descent of Chestnut Ridge, featured over 1000 house lots in a wooded setting connected by 22 miles of roads.
 Codes prevented the cutting of more trees than necessary for home construction, unconnected buildings, business restrictions, prohibitions on brick and metal siding and similar provisions intended to maintain the rural character of the development.
 Two separate lodge buildings were built; one at the upper entrance to the development and another at the base of the ski slopes.
 At its peak, the Bear Rocks Ski area featured eight slopes and trails with a double-chair lift and snow-making equipment.
 The advertisement also boasted a private fishing lake, "magnificent" swimming pool, rustic cocktail lounge, tennis, horseback riding, social activities, and "golf at a private country club nearby."

 Bear Rocks reportedly ceased ski operations after the 1973 season.
 The ski lodge and restaurant burned to the ground a few years later and was not rebuilt, however the community lodge remains as a focal point for residents.
 The community continues to grow, and new homes have been constructed in the clearings of the former ski slopes and continue to be built on vacant lots.
 While the rustic character of the development is still very evident, it has suffered somewhat in recent years as the Bear Rocks codes have been increasingly ignored, including the clear-cutting of lots, and some logging operations.